mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 ## Experiment & Result

-The paper suggest 5 tasks, which I implement and test 3 of them.
+The paper suggests five tasks, which I implement and test 3 of them.
   1. Copy Task
   2. Repeated Copy Tasks
   3. Associative Recall
   4. Priority Sort
   5. Find N-Gram

-Before jumping to plots and graphs, I just want to recall what we expected to see in this results:
+Before jumping to plots and graphs, I want to recall what we expected to see in these results:
-  1. Can NTM learn more **Natural**? (e.g. less samples)
+  1. Can NTM learn more **Natural**? (e.g. fewer samples)
-  2. Can NTM **Generalize** beyond training range?
+  2. Can NTM **Generalize** beyond the training range?
-  3. How NTM utilize the memory at all?
+  3. How NTM utilize memory at all?

 ### Can NTM learn more **Natural**?

-First comparison of NTM and LSTM in different tasks to see how faster NTM learns.
+Firstly, there is the comparison of NTM and LSTM in different tasks to see how faster NTM learns.

 ![Implementation 1]({{ '/assets/post-fig/ntm_copy_learning_curve.png' | relative_url }})
 {: style="width: 100%;" class="center"}